These Bible verses for autumn show us how to reflect on this season of change with reverence, joy, and gratitude!

 Prayer for Autumn

-These bible verses for autumn have definitely stirred a reverence, joy and gratitude in my heart.
+These bible verses for autumn have definitely stirred reverence, joy, and gratitude in my heart.
 Let’s close out our time together with a prayer that acknowledges God as the source of these things and set an intention to stay spiritually grounded in this season!

 God, we praise you for the countless beauties we see in nature.
 Along with all these things, I know you formed me and created me to live in your presence every day until we meet face to face!

 In this middle season, I want to be mindful of how you’ve met my needs in the past.
 Don’t let me forget how once you’ve met my needs, you keep going!
 You over pour and saturate my entire being with love, joy and hope so that I may comfort and encourage others.
 I know this season of change will be no different.

 Let me be a reflection of you as I draw close to the sweet people you’ve placed in my life.
 May the meditations of my heart and the words of my mouth be pleasing to you.
 Knit us together in your love as we give thanks for all you have done and continue to do in our hearts.

 What sparks your Fall Feelings?
 How do those things point back to God?
 Can you see him calling you closer through every big and little thing?
 I’d love to hear your heart on this!
 And even more, so would he!

 Autumn is a season of transition.
 So many times, we dread change because we feel unprepared.
 Somehow though, Autumn brings comfort and beauty to change.
 I see God in every season, but Autumn holds a sweet spot for me.
 As the leaves blanket the ground, composting under the autumn sun, sacrificing themselves to feed the soil so new life may begin again in the spring, many of us also feel a pull to turn inward and inspect what we are nurturing and what changes may need to be made before closing out the year.